boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 Create a nonconvex Waddington Landscape (loss function) before proceeding to the following steps

-This script will compare three activation modes with model distillation:
+This script will compare three model distillation modes  :

   1) convex:     nonconvex antigentic Landscape with model distillation